Idaho Birth Records Search

 Idaho’s Bureau of Vital Records and Health Statistics collects, maintains and issues all birth records.
 They have been keeping Idaho birth records since 1911.
 However, some towns may have older records in the archives.

-Idaho keeps birth records private until the age of 100 then they become public record.
+Th state keeps ID birth records private until the age of 100 then they become public record.

 Table of Contents